Uncertainty-Aware Bayes' Rule and Its Applications: Introduction

-The uncertainty awareness of the $(\alpha,\beta)$-posterior includes two aspects: conservatism (i.e., robustness) and opportunism.
-When the information (i.e., prior belief or data evidence) is believed to be overly opportunistic (i.e., exceedingly concentrated), we pursue robustness and downweight the information by increasing the spread.
-Conversely, when the information is believed to be overly conservative (i.e., exceedingly spread), we pursue opportunism and upweight the information by decreasing the spread.
-Motivated by \eqref{eq:new-opt-intro}, this paper employs the entropy value of a distribution as the measure of its spread, which is also a convention in probability and statistics.
-We show that for $\alpha, \beta < 1$, the $(\alpha,\beta)$-posterior can reflect the robustness philosophy to downweight the prior belief and/or data evidence, as the maximum entropy scheme does; in contrast, for $\alpha, \beta > 1$, the $(\alpha,\beta)$-posterior can reflect the opportunism philosophy and upweight the prior belief and/or data evidence; see Corollary \ref{cor:alpha-scale}.
-Moreover, we show that the $\alpha$-scaled distribution $l^{\alpha}_{\vec y}(\vec \theta)$, after normalization, can be closer in the KL sense to the underlying true data distribution than the original $l_{\vec y}(\vec \theta)$, for some $\alpha \ge 0$; the similar statement applies to $\beta$-scaled $p^\beta({\vec \theta})$ and $p({\vec \theta})$; see Theorem \ref{thm:benefits-alpha-distributions}.
-This scaling-for-closeness property complementarily justifies the superiority of the proposed $(\alpha,\beta)$-posterior over the conventional Bayes' posterior and the existing $\alpha$-posterior.
+Philosophically, the uncertainty awareness of the $(\alpha,\beta)$-posterior includes two aspects: conservativeness and aggressiveness.
+When an information source (i.e., prior belief or data evidence) is believed to be overly aggressive (i.e., exceedingly concentrated), we pursue conservativeness and downweight the information by increasing the spread.
+Conversely, when the information source is believed to be overly conservative (i.e., exceedingly spread), we pursue aggressiveness and upweight the information by increasing the concentration.
+Motivated by \eqref{eq:new-opt-intro}, this paper employs the entropy value of a distribution as the measure of its spread.
+We show that for $\alpha, \beta < 1$, the $(\alpha,\beta)$-posterior can technically reflect the conservativeness philosophy to downweight the prior belief and/or data evidence, as the maximum entropy scheme does; in contrast, for $\alpha, \beta > 1$, the $(\alpha,\beta)$-posterior can reflect the aggressiveness philosophy and upweight the prior belief and/or data evidence; see Corollary \ref{cor:alpha-scale}.
+In addition, from \eqref{eq:opt-gen-posterior-dist-intro}, we see that the entropy term controls the spread of the resulting posterior: If $\alpha_3$ is large, then the posterior has a small entropy value (i.e., small spread and strong concentration); if $\alpha_3$ is small, then the posterior has a large entropy value (i.e., large spread and weak concentration).